lin-stephanie/astro-antfustyle-theme/src/content/blog/advanced-configuration.md

 Finally, you may want to:

-- Delete the `.github` directory Remove the `.github` directory (mainly for workflows and templates, but the `scheduled-vercel-deploy.yml` file may be useful for [Customizing GitHub Activity Pages](../customizing-github-activity-pages/#automate-data-refreshing)).
+- Remove the `.github` directory (mainly for workflows and templates, but the `scheduled-vercel-deploy.yml` file may be useful for [Customizing GitHub Activity Pages](../customizing-github-activity-pages/#automate-data-refreshing)).
 - Clean up `public/og-images/`, `src/content/` and `src/assets/` directories。
 - Check `.vscode/settings.json` for adjustments.
 - Rewrite `README.md`.